If you don't know your pyrolytic from your catalytic, our guide walks you through the features you can find on modern built-in ovens.

 Some ovens have a steam function with an integral water tank.
 The water is vaporised and provides a quick and healthy cooking method.
 It can also be used for crisping bread.

 Telescopic or extendable shelf runners are superior to non-tip shelves as they enable the trays or shelves to be fully pulled out of the oven while keeping your dish supported.
-Only high-end models tend to have them as standard.
+Some ovens come with a single pair, which are often fixed in place, though some let you position them at your preferred level.